opentripplanner/otp-ui/README.md

 Translations from the community are welcome and very much appreciated, please see instructions at https://hosted.weblate.org/projects/otp-react-redux/.
 Community input from Weblate will appear as pull requests with changes to files in the applicable `i18n` folders for our review.
+(We reserve the right to edit or reject contributions as we see fit.)

 If changes to a specific language file is needed but not enabled in Weblate, please open an issue or a pull request with the changes needed.